 Asnuntuck will provide you with resources and guidance to make smart choices that make the most of your time.

-After you complete the admissions process, including placement testing, new students in college credit programs must attend one of our mandatory New Student Workshops.
+After you complete the admissions process, including placement testing, new students in college credit programs must attend one of our mandatory Aspire Sessions.
 (If you are enrolling in a healthcare or wellness career certificate program, your class choices are determined by the program you choose.)
-During the workshop, you will receive in-person guidance on how to choose classes and have the opportunity to register for classes on the spot.
+During the session, you will receive in-person guidance on how to choose classes and have the opportunity to register for classes on the spot.

 Center for Advising & Student Achievement

 You can also choose to meet with an Academic Advisor in the Center for Advising & Student Achievement to further discuss your goals, full- or part-time status, placement test results, and available course options.
 Academic Advisors help make sure that you are set up for success in the first year — and beyond.